benjaminben/ThumpAV/README.md

 - Check out included plugins for guidance / inspiration :rocket:

 ## License
-- Consider this an extension of your current TouchDesigner license - use ThumpAV for commercial gigs or for funsies :)
+- Consider this an extension of your TouchDesigner license - use ThumpAV for commercial gigs or for funsies :)